richard-unterberg/classmatejs/README.md

 ## Upcoming

+- core package rework and publish
+- SolidJS package rework and publish
+- More adapters (Vue, Svelte, etc)
+- More examples and recipes in the docs
 - Advanced IDE integration
   - show generated default class on hover
   - enforce autocompletion and tooltips from the used libs